 I’m not a prude or stranger to punk subculture which emerged in the UK and US during the mid-1970s – who could forget Sid and Nancy?
 The 1970s are sometimes described as a “pivot of change in world history, focusing especially on the economic upheavals that followed the end of the postwar economic boom”.
-At the time, I was living in San Francisco, a “city heavily affected by drugs, prostitution, and crime, and known for its hippies, radicals, and a greater tolerance and acceptance of diverse cultures”.
+At the time, I was living in San Francisco, a “city heavily affected by drugs, prostitution, and crime, and known for hippies, radicals, and a greater tolerance of diverse cultures”.

 Oregon v Berlin

-Some of the Internet articles I read expounded on examining youth subcultures online.
+Internet articles I read expounded on examining youth subcultures online.
 They considered how “things had became blurred and confusing, compounded by the fact that online subcultures seemed to come cloaked in layers of knowing irony”.
 I felt the same, and wondered if what I was reading and looking at was “a joke or meant to be taken seriously”.

 The conclusion was that “there’s plenty of stuff out there that seems weird and striking and creative, but there’s something oddly self-conscious and non-committal about it”.
 A final thought – “perhaps that’s the result of living in a world dominated by social media, where you’re under constant surveillance by your peers”.